David Labrava: Personal life

-Labrava resides in Oakland, California, with his dogs and practices Buddhism.
+Labrava resides in Eugen, Oregon, with his dogs, he is a devout Christian who also studies Buddhism.

 His son, Tycho, died by suicide on May 5, 2018, at the age of 16.
 There had been no previous outward signs of depression or any other mental health issues.
 Labrava wrote on Instagram, "I am broken," and encouraged his followers to communicate with their loved ones, because "there may not be any signs."

 Legal trouble

 In 2008, Labrava was arrested in Missoula County, Montana, on two felony counts of possession of marijuana and two misdemeanor counts for possession of paraphernalia.
-A search warrant was obtained for his hotel room after a woman reported he had held her there against her will.
+A search warrant was obtained for his hotel room.
 After the search warrant was executed, 1.5 grams of hashish and a pipe were discovered.